xerophil/GdxTest/README.md

 ##Run it

 To run the project open the desktop module and run it.
 In Netbeans IDE you can go to Run -> Set Main Project -> GdxTest Desktop.
 You can now hit F6 (or the Play button) to run the Project at any time.
-The desktop profile doesn't have to be opened.
+The desktop project doesn't have to be opened.

 ##Add Assets